Eggs Florentine makes the perfect breakfast when you're banting; a very low carbohydrate diet, but high in fat and the vitamins B6 and 12.

 You will probably lose weight when banting; your blood pressure will come down and your blood sugar control will improve if you are diabetic.
 So you are less likely to die of cardiovascular disease, but a lot more likely to get cancer.
 Instead of the sudden death from a heart attack, the long, slow and lingering death of prostate or breast cancer, say.

 If you seriously need to lose weight, then I do recommend this modified Banting diet; it works; you'll be enjoying lunches like this.
-Plenty of organic food greens, brightly coloured salads, homemade hummus and even a little carbohyhdrate today from corn on the cob, and half a slice of low GI bread.
+Plenty of organic food green, brightly coloured salads, homemade authentic hummus recipe and even a little carbohyhdrate today from corn on the cob, and half a slice of low GI bread.

 If you've found this page interesting and useful then you'll certainly enjoy my books.
 I like to write about the intriguing and controversial, so hang onto your hat!